ShabirK21/WebDev_Project/README.md

 # WebDev_Project

-I created a book club website that contains details of different authors and a specific book they wrote.
+I created a book club website that contains details of different authors and details of a specific book they wrote.

-I utilised bootstrap & handlebars to create the website.